 Since a competency-based curriculum involves a fundamental shift from passive to active learning, the infrastructure needed for this model is very different.
 In order to implement a competency-based curriculum, educational institutions require everything from modern classrooms, creative centers, smart boards, laboratories, and the latest technologies at all levels, as it can help students to actively participate in the learning process.

 This essentially means that the administrators need to be fully convinced about the advantages that their institutions accrue from implementing the new competency-based learning model.

 4. Assessment standardization

-Another challenge in implementing a competency-based curriculum in higher education is standardizing the mechanisms in which competencies or skills are assessed.
+One of the challenges facing CBC in higher education is standardizing the mechanisms in which competencies or skills are assessed.
 This is because, being a personalized learning approach, CBC focuses largely on subject mastery, irrespective of the place, time, and pathway to completion.

 Below are some of the concerns that institutions struggle with in terms of assessment implementation-